refactoriel/Valetudo/docs/_pages/installation/dreame.md

 Same check for being ~400MB in size applies here as well.

-With that done, zip up everything and store the file in a safe place
+With that done, zip up everything and store the file in a safe place.
+`zip` might need to be installed via `apt get install zip`.

 ```
 root@T420:/home/hypfer# zip dreame_rxxxx_samples.zip dustx100.bin dustx101.bin dustx102.bin